Adkimsm/AdonS/README.md

 Go to the [Release](https://github.com/Adkimsm/AdonS/releases/latest) and download the correct version of your OS.

-> The new version of AdonS will be a PWA.
-So it will be a website in future.
+> The new version of AdonS is a PWA.
+So it was a [website](https://adons-online.netlify.app/) now.

 ## License